pavatus/ait-wiki/content/blocks/console.md

 The **Randomiser Control** does exactly what is says on the tin.
 This control randomises the destination coordinates depending on how high the **increment control** is set.

+The **Shield Control** has 2 functional modes, being visible shields and invisible shields, find more information in the mechanics section.

 ![Default Console](images/console/console.png)

 {{< callout type="info" >}}